 You’ll learn how to get your FAFSA application processed as quickly as possible.
 You’ll also learn how to know once your application has been processed and how long it'll take if you need to make any corrections to your FAFSA.

 What is the FAFSA?

-It’s a form that you can fill out and submit to the Department of Education (DOE) to find out how much federal financial assistance you qualify for.
+This is a form that you can fill out and submit to the US Department of Education’s Federal Student Aid Office to find out how much federal financial assistance you qualify for.

-The FAFSA determines this by taking your personal financial information into account and comparing it to how much you’ll need.
+The FAFSA determines your eligibility by considering your personal financial information and comparing it to how much you’ll need.
 This includes things like how much money your parents earn and how much they can give you for college.

-The FAFSA can be filled out online and submitted electronically, or you can fill it out by hand and mail it to the Department of Education instead.
+The FAFSA can be filled out online and submitted electronically, or you can fill it out by hand and send it in the postal mail to the US Department of Education (DOE) instead.

 The DOE will also send your FAFSA to schools that you’ve listed on your application.
 That way, each college can let you know how much financial assistance you qualify for as a prospective student at their institution.
 Each school will create its own information package that they send out to students.

 In many states, your FAFSA is also used to decide which grants or scholarships you’re eligible for.